podcast tracking

 4. Exercise Shouldn’t Be Avoided

 If there’s one asthma trigger patients shouldn’t avoid, it’s physical activity.
-Yes, it does induce fast breathing, which can provoke asthma attacks – there’s even a type of asthma called exercise-induced bronchoconstriction.
+Yes, it does induce fast breathing, which can provoke asthma attacks – there’s even a type of asthma related to it (which we’ll get to later).
 But the health implications of living an inactive lifestyle outweigh those of exercising carefully, even with asthma.
 Instead of forgoing cardio exercise, doctors usually work with patients to develop a safe exercise plan.
 This might include doing warm-up intervals and using an inhaler before working out, wearing masks to limit exposure to irritants, and performing cool-down activities afterward.

 5. Asthma Attacks Are Linked To Allergies